 Betta Bulbs are a type of aquatic plant named Aponogeton.
 Aponogeton is indigenous to temperate and tropical parts of Asia, Africa, and Australasia.
 These plants grow long, narrow leaves from large bulbs.
 They grow rapidly and are often overlooked by curious fish who are prone to eating or uprooting plants.
 You’re more likely to spot these in dry bulb form in a pet store than being sold as a whole plant.
 Aponogeton ulvaceus is the most common form of this plant sold in the aquatics trade, but it is available in multiple varieties, including the unique Aponogeton madagascariensis, or Madagascar Lace, which has delicate, lace-like leaves.

 What Kind of Water Parameters do Betta Bulbs Need?

 As the name implies, Betta Bulbs grow well in the type of water parameters that Betta fish thrive in, although they can thrive in slightly cooler water than what a Betta needs as well.
 Ideally, this plant should be kept between 72–82˚F. It prefers relatively neutral water with a pH between 6.5 and 7.5.
 It can grow rapidly in tanks with just about any lighting, but it tends to grow more quickly with more lighting.

-How to Grow Betta Bulbs
+The 4 Steps to Grow Betta Bulbs

 1. Plant It